 Call for abstracts

-We invite researchers to submit abstracts to the colloquium in any discipline or field of research related to multi-owned properties.
+We invite researchers to submit an abstract to the colloquium in any discipline or field of research related to multi-owned properties.
+Researchers submitting an abstract can either (1) present a full paper at the colloquium or (2) prepare and present a poster (this option is recommended for postgraduate work or work-in-progress).

-Abstracts should be no longer than 300 words.
+Abstracts should be no longer than 150 words and follow the template provided.
 For empirical based studies the abstract should include the research focus, methods, results/findings and main conclusions and/or recommendations.

-Acceptance of abstracts will constitute confirmation that the delegate will be scheduled in event's agenda as a colloquium presenter.
-Delegates are encouraged to submit a full paper prior to the colloquium.
+Acceptance of abstracts will constitute confirmation that the delegate will be scheduled in the event's agenda as a colloquium presenter.

 Please submit your abstract to the colloquium committee at: email@example.com